 It may seem simple but we need to remove all the irritants that are creating the issues (dysbiosis) in the first place.
 So where do we start?
 With our diets of course

-In summary many practitioners miss the binder and detox responses can be greatly diminished when incorporating the binder.
+In summary, many practitioners miss the binder and detox responses can be greatly diminished when incorporating the binder.
 I’d suggest starting with the immunoglobulin toxin binder in this step along with the diet change but please be warned that if you don’t make the diet change or you aren’t consistent you’re wasting your time and money.
-They say happy wife, happy life but there isn’t a nice rhyme for your gut health but just remember healthy gut, happy you!
+They say, happy wife, happy life but there isn’t a nice rhyme for your gut health just remember healthy gut, happy you!

 Step 1 Protocol Summary: